Hugh Grosvenor, 1st Duke of Westminster: Estate

+No provision was made for his youngest daughter by his first wife, Margaret, Princess Adolphus of Teck, as he had settled £75,000 upon her in 1894 when she married Prince Adolphus of Teck.

 Family

 The Duke married twice and was the father of fifteen children, twelve of whom survived into adulthood.
 The difference in age between his eldest son Victor and his youngest son Edward was thirty-nine years.

 The Duke's first wife, whom he married in 1852, was his first cousin, Lady Constance Sutherland-Leveson-Gower, the fourth daughter of his maternal uncle the 2nd Duke of Sutherland.
-They had eleven children, eight of whom survived into adulthood, being:
+They had eleven children, eight of whom survived into adulthood: